trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 Hopefully this gives you a few more ideas to build on Chris' post.
 I also want to say a big thank you to Chris for proof-reading this post, and providing very valuable feedback.

 Please do share the use-cases you're using the Mapillary API for -- I can’t wait to see what new projects will be built on top of it.

+## Update 2021-06-16

+v4 of the Mapillary API is here.
+[In this post I take a brief look at the changes we've made to Map the Paths to support the move from v3, described above, to the new v4 API](/blog/2021/migrating-from-mapillary-api-v3-to-v4).